East Manatee ranch hosts Operation Blackbeard, a camp for children of America's warriors killed in battle

-EAST MANATEE -- Sixteen children of special operations members killed in the Iraq War are taking part in Operation Blackbeard in East Manatee this week.
+EAST MANATEE -- Sixteen children of special operations members killed in the Iraq War are taking part in Operation Blackbeard in East Manatee.

-The group of Gold Star Teens range in age from 13 to 18 and includes girls and boys who are taking part in horseback riding, hunting and other activities.
+The group of Gold Star Teens range in age from 13 to 18 and includes girls and boys who are participating in horseback riding, hunting and other activities.
 They are drawn from around the United States from a pool of about 130 in the program.

-Many of the volunteers running the camp knew the teens' parents, and feel a responsibility to help them grow in confidence and succeed in the future.
+Many of the volunteers running the camp knew the teens' parents and feel a responsibility to help the youngsters grow in confidence and succeed in the future.

 "This is a very personal effort," retired Col. Kevin McDonnell said.
 "Many of the dads were lost on our watch."